 Snyk plugs into your existing tools and processes.
 You can connect it to GitHub, GitLab, Bitbucket, or your IDE to scan for issues as you code.
 It also works with CI/CD pipelines like Jenkins or GitHub Actions.
 Once set up, Snyk finds problems early and even suggests fixes through pull requests.
 You don't need to change how you work - Snyk adapts to your workflow instead of the other way around.

-What types of security issues can Snyk detect?Snyk catches a wide range of security problems.
-It finds vulnerabilities in open-source packages you're using, spots bugs in your own code, identifies container image issues, and catches misconfigurations in infrastructure as code.
+What types of security issues can Snyk detect?Snyk catches vulnerabilities in open-source packages you're using, spots bugs in your own code, identifies container image issues, and catches misconfigurations in infrastructure as code.
 It goes beyond just finding known CVEs and can detect logic flaws that might lead to security problems.
 The tool also checks license compliance for open-source components you're using.

 Can I use Snyk for free?Yes!
-Snyk offers a free plan that's quite useful for small projects or individual developers.
-The free tier includes unlimited contributing developers and basic scans for each Snyk product.
-You can connect to cloud-based repositories, use IDE plugins, and get dependency monitoring.
-The main limits are on the number of tests you can run per month.
-For more tests or advanced features like Jira integration, you'll need to upgrade to a paid plan.
+Snyk offers a free plan that's useful for small projects or individual developers.
+The free tier includes unlimited tests on open-source projects, 200 tests on private projects, and up to 100 container tests.
+You can connect to cloud-based repositories, use IDE plugins, and get continuous monitoring.
+The main limits are on the number of tests you can run.
+For more tests or advanced features like Jira integration and on-premises Git support, you'll need to upgrade to a paid plan.

 How long does it take to implement Snyk?Most teams get Snyk up and running in under an hour for basic scanning.
 Just connect your repos, run initial scans, and you're set.
 The CLI tool takes minutes to install.
 More complex setups with custom policies and integrations might take a day or two to configure properly.
 The tool is designed for quick adoption, so you can start small and expand your usage over time.
 Many users see value from their very first scan.